Cumnor House, Sussex

 This day and flexi-boarding pre-prep, prep and nursery has a privileged and spacious village-like campus, unique features, excellent academics and an ethos that focuses first and foremost on children's happiness, confidence and wellbeing.

-An independent day and flexi-boarding school and nursery for children aged from 2 to 13 in Danehill, a pretty village on the edge of the Ashdown Forest, located between Haywards Heath and East Grinstead.
-Billed as one of the leading schools in the country, Cumnor occupies a breathtaking and enviable site that feels like more of a mini-village than a school.
+An independent day and flexi-boarding school & nursery for children aged from 2 to 13 in Danehill, a pretty village on the edge of the Ashdown Forest, located between Haywards Heath and East Grinstead.
+Billed as one of the leading schools in the country, Cumnor occupies a breath-taking and enviable site that feels like more like a mini-village than a school.

 Beginning with facilities for the very little ones, then, the award-winning Cumnor Nursery is a spacious and purpose-built centre that occupies its own bright and colourful world.
-A new extension has just been completed to offer even more space and a quiet sleep room for some of the teeny tinies.
+A new extension offers even more space and a quiet sleep room for some of the teeny tinies.
 Pre-prep also has its own dedicated space, right at the heart of the site.
-Visiting during Covid I was unable to see the classrooms and setup inside, but it’s hard to imagine them being anything other than impressive given the rest of the site.
-The main redbrick school building has been extended, and is now fronted by a modern-looking glass-walled bistro where under normal non-Covid circumstances parents would congregate after drop off to catch up over a coffee.
+The main redbrick school building has been extended, and is now fronted by a modern-looking glass-walled bistro where parents are able to congregate after drop off to catch up over a coffee (covid restrictions permitting!).

 Right in the middle of the site sits a gorgeous 17th century barn which houses the music department.
 Inside it’s huge and acoustically inspiring, with high ceilings and a mezzanine level for performances.

 Further up the site sits the jaw-dropping prep school.
 The separate art and ceramics studio is an incredible facility, flooded with light, with a rooftop space for the older students to perfect their craft.
 It’s staffed by teachers who double up as professional artists, with gallery spaces in London.